Rouhija/Taskmaster/README.md

 ## Dependencies

 ### To-Do
-- [ ] Config file from cmd args
 - [ ] logs to /var/log/
-- [ ] Print response as is in ctl and send line by line
 - [ ] ENVVARS IN CONFIG
-- [ ] DO update and restart
 - [ ] DO unittests

 ### References